ibm-cloud-docs/monitoring/platform_metrics_enabling.md

 * If a Sysdig instance in a region is already enabled to collect platform metrics, metrics from enabled-Sysdig services are collected automatically and available for monitoring through this instance.
 For more information about enabled-Sysdig services, see [Cloud services](/docs/Monitoring-with-Sysdig?topic=Sysdig-cloud_services).

+* You must be assigned the IAM Editor role or higher for the IBM Cloud Monitoring with Sysdig service to configure platform metrics.

 To monitor platform metrics for a service instance, check that the {{site.data.keyword.mon_full_notm}} instance is provisioned in the same region where the service instance that you want to monitor is provisioned.
 {: important}